Mercy seat: In the New Testament

-Hilastērion is found twice in the New Testament: Romans 3:25 and Hebrews 9:5.
-In the passage in Romans the term is typically translated "propitiation" or "sacrifice of atonement," whereas in the passage in Hebrews the term is typically translated "mercy seat," the traditional term for the gold lid on the Ark of the Covenant.
+Hilastērion (see in section above) is found twice in the New Testament: Romans 3:25 and Hebrews 9:5.
+In the passage in Romans the term is typically translated "propitiation" or "sacrifice of atonement", whereas in the passage in Hebrews the term is typically translated "mercy seat", the traditional term for the gold lid on the Ark of the Covenant.
 The difference in translation is explained by the different contexts.
 In Romans the context is the sacrificial death of Christ, whereas in the Hebrew passage the context is a description of the Holy of Holies and its contents.
 The Epistle to the Hebrews portrays the role of the mercy seat during Yom Kippur Day of Atonement as a prefiguration of the Passion of Christ, which was a greater atonement, and the formation of a New Covenant (Hebrews 9:3–15).
 The Yom Kippur ritual was a shadow of things to come (Hebrews 10:1).
 The continual sacrifice for sin under the Mosaic covenant became obsolete following the once-for-all sacrificial death of Christ.